 Sensory Processing and Autism Resource Kits Now Available

 Denver Botanic Gardens is excited to announce that our Sensory Processing and Autism Resource Kits (S.P.A.R.K.) are available for use, free of charge, on a first-come, first-served basis!
-They may be checked out from the Information Desk in the Boettcher Center Lobby at our York Street location.
+They may be checked out from the Helen Fowler Library in the Freyer – Newman Center at our York Street location.
 The backpacks were designed and created by the Autism Community Store in partnership with the Autism Society of Colorado.

 The packs are a resource for people of all ages with autism or sensory needs, to help them feel safe and supported while exploring the Gardens.
 Each pack includes a garden-themed Seek & Find Weighted Lap Pad, wiggle seat cushion, noise-reducing headphones, visor, fidget keychains, hand-operated fan, turquoise sunglasses, calming strategies card and an outdoor blanket.